 Day 3: Granada–Loja Montilla–Cordoba

 Granada was the Arabs’ most treasured city, and they still mourn its loss in their prayers.
 With a Local Guide, visit the ALHAMBRA COMPLEX, built by Moorish kings.
 More grand scenery this afternoon as you travel to Loja.
 Captured and held by the Moors, it was formerly known as Medina Lawsa until it was recaptured by the Christians in 1486 during the Reconquista.
 Explore this “flower among thorns” before reaching Montilla to visit a local WINE CELLAR and taste some of its wine.
 Then, continue to Cordoba on the banks of the Guadalquivir River.

-Visit Ecija, an ancient town in the Andalusian countryside.
-Then, drive through the stunningly scenic area of Pueblos Blancos - the “White-Washed Villages of Andalusia.”
-This picturesque region is famous for the deep El Tajo Gorge that literally cuts it in two, and is the birthplace of modern bullfighting.
+With a Local Guide visit the magnificent MEZQUITA, famous for its 850 pillars of porphyry, marble, and jasper.
+Then, travel through the stunningly scenic area of Pueblos Blancos—the “White-Washed Villages of Andalusia.”
+This picturesque region is famous for the deep El Tajo gorge that literally cuts it in two, and is the birthplace of modern bullfighting.
 On to vibrant, festive Seville.

 Breakfast and dinner included

 Get to know Seville on the included city tour.
 Capital of Andalusia and the cultural and financial center of southern Spain, colorful Seville has much to offer: the Cathedral of Seville, the third-largest church in the world after St. Peter’s in Rome and St. Paul’s in London; the beautiful La Giralda minaret tower, a symbol of Seville; the Real Alcázar palace with its extravagant architecture and opulent gardens; Plaza de España, used in the filming of Episodes I and II in the Star Wars trilogy; and so much more.